Pension administrators: reporting to HMRC

 If you made a mistake on the original Event Report you should send an amended Event Report as soon as you can.
 You can submit amendments either by using the online service or on paper by completing:

-- form APSS 300B Amendment to a registered pension scheme event report - amendments to the event report for 2008-09 and subsequent tax years
+- form APSS 300B Amendment to a registered pension scheme Event Report - amendments to the Event Report for 2008 to 2009 and subsequent tax years

 The online service allows you to start submitting an amendment 24 hours after you’ve made the original submission.